alvis/presetter/README.md

 ### preset

 A preset is a collection of configuration to be shared.
-An example can be found in the [demo preset](/packages/preset) which is also used for developing presetter.
+An example can be found in [preset-essentials](/packages/preset-essentials) which is also used for developing presetter.

 A preset contains three parts: